Advantages of Selling at Flea Market

 Unlike an estate or yard sale, renting booth space at a flea market means you don't have to have shoppers on your property or in your home.

 Unless you hire someone to work your booth, you do have to give up your weekends to run it.
 With a one-time booth rental, that's not too big of a deal for most people.
-If you plant to start a regular flea market business, you may be giving up your prime shopping time if you plan to fill it with estate and yard sale finds.
+If you plan to start a regular flea market business, you may be giving up your prime shopping time if you plan to fill it with estate and yard sale finds.

 Flea markets do charge for booth space.
 The cost depends on the individual flea markets.
 But, at well-trafficked and well-known flea markets, the booth may not come cheap.
-If you don't have a great sales weekend, you could end up paying for privilege of selling your stuff.
+If you don't have a great sales weekend, you could end up paying for the privilege of selling your stuff.

 Many of the best flea markets have outdoor booths.
 In some parts of the country, you may get pretty hot during the prime flea market summer months.